lcastri/fpcmci/README.md

 Current state-of-the-art causal discovery approaches suffer in terms of speed and accuracy of the causal analysis when the process to be analysed is composed by a large number of features.
 FPCMCI is able to select the most meaningful features from a set of variables and build a causal model from such selection.
 To this end, the causal analysis results **faster** and **more accurate**.

 In the following it is presented an example showing a comparison between causal models obtained by PCMCI and FPCMCI causal discovery algorithms on the same data.
-The latter have been created as follows:
+The latter have been created by defining a 6-variables system defined as follows:

 ``` python
 min_lag = 1